We envision a world where all children will enter adulthood physically and mentally equipped to live successful, healthy and productive lives.

 Marc Gasol has played for the Memphis Grizzlies in Memphis, Tennessee since 2008.
 He was an NBA All-Star in 2012 and won the NBA Defensive Player of the Year Award in 2013.
 He is widely considered the best passing center in the NBA.
 Additionally, Marc is a tremendous community advocate both in Memphis and back home in Barcelona, Spain.

-Pau Gasol is a power forward for the Los Angeles Lakers in Los Angeles, California.
+Pau Gasol is a power forward for the Chicago Bulls.
+He played for the Los Angeles Lakers from 2008-2014 as well as the Memphis Grizzlies from 2001-2008.
 He is a four-time All-Star and three-time All-NBA selection, and has won two NBA championships.
 In 2012, he won the NBA J. Walter Kennedy Citizenship Award for outstanding service, and is an ambassador for UNICEF, St. Jude Hospital and the Los Angeles Children’s Hospital.

 Together Pau and Marc founded the Gasol Foundation in 2013.
 From a very young age, the Gasols have shared a passion for children’s health.
 Their mother was a doctor and their father a hospital administrator, Pau and Marc had regular access to and were educated on the importance of physical activity, healthy food and emotional security.
 Some of their fondest family memories were moments spent together actively living a healthy lifestyle.
 They strive now, as part of their own foundation’s work, to do everything they can to ensure that same level of access and enjoyment for today’s global youth.
 With past charitable endeavors Pau and Marc have seen first-hand the two-fold power of philanthropy: affecting both macro-level change and more personal, intimate change.
 They look forward to casting continued light on important issues through future philanthropic partnerships and the work of the Gasol Foundation.